So I Watched “Reed Between the Lines” Last Night

-Last night, BET decided they wanted to be about that life and actually put on some quality programming.
-I was skeptical but they kinda pulled it off.
-First was the BET Hip Hop Awards, which I actually ended up missing most of because negrolepsy got me.
+Last night, BET decided they wanted to be about that life and put on some quality programming.
+First was the BET Hip Hop Awards, which I actually ended up missing most of because itis got me.
 I took an accidental extended blink (read: nap) and woke up with only 40 minutes left in the show.
 I was just in time to see one Mr. James Todd Smith accept his award.
 He’s bout 78 years old and still FAHN!
 Heyyyyyyy!
 And we ain’t gon talk bout how Tyrese came on with a quick print shirt that had his Twitter handle on it.
 WE AIN’T!

 Anywho, afterwards was the premiere of the show “Reed Between the Lines” so I stuck around to watch.
 The show has Malcolm Jamal Warner and Tracee Ellis Ross playing the Reeds, a middle class married couple with a pretty normal life.
 Malcolm’s character, Dr. Alex Reed, is an online English teacher and Tracee’s, Dr. Carla Reed, is a therapist.
 They have 3 kids (teen fraternal twins) and a little girl.

 Besides them is a supporting cast that inclues

 Thelma from Amen Anna Maria Horsford as Carla’s secretary and the annoying girl from The Best Man Melissa De Sousa as an acupuncturist.

 The show wasn’t anything super original (nothing is now) but it was cute.
 At first, it started off awkward, but most TV pilots are that.
 But, by the 2nd episode, it was improving so that was promising.
 It flowed better and the cast seemed more comfortable.